Documentation

 Tips

-• Names are discovered from your file: if a row doesn’t appear, double‑check your params.NAME references and that the import line matches exactly.
+• Names are discovered from your file: if a row doesn’t appear, double‑check your params.NAME references and that you import params from quantcraft.inputs, quantcraft.inputs_module, or ide.inputs_module.

 • Keep names UPPER_SNAKE_CASE — by convention they read as constants in your code.